 How to Wash a Weighted Blanket

 I love my weighted blanket – and for the last two years it has been sitting on the bottom of my bed ready for bed time every night.
 Then I spilled a half a cup of coffee over it.
 Shit fuck!
 What now?
-How do I wash my weighted blanket?
+How to wash a weighted blanket?

 I realise that I probably should have looked into washing my weighted blanket before now – but because it is only a ‘Sometimes blanket’ – it gets overlooked.
 Luckily I managed to get mine spic and span, dried and back on my bed – in-tact!